nkjm/oracle-apex-oauth/README.en.md

 The access token is saved in the server-side session.
 If you like to delete it, access /oauth/logout if you mount oracle-apex-oauth on /oauth.
 But please be noted that this operation just deletes the token from server-side session but does not disable the token itself.
 Which means the token is stile valid at apex.oracle.com even if you did logout at 3rd party application.

-Also be noted that oracle-apex-oauth uses default cache of express-session as token store which is for development.
+Also be noted that by defaut, oracle-apex-oauth uses MemoryStore of express-session as token store which is for development.
 If you apply this application to production environment, you should replace the store to other persistent store.